kdominic89/dkdoc/README.md

 DKDoc is a custom dark theme for JSDoc 3 and uses [CodeMirror 5.50.2](https://codemirror.net/doc/manual.html) to display the source code.

 **NOTE**:
-CodeMirror is includes as npm dependency and the files used are minimized and integrated in the documentation.
+CodeMirror is included as npm dependency and the files used are minimized and integrated in the documentation.
-The DKDoc template ueses also [SimpleBar](https://grsmto.github.io/simplebar/) for the custom scrollbar (available through UNPKG).
+The DKDoc template uses also [SimpleBar](https://grsmto.github.io/simplebar/) for the custom scrollbar (available through UNPKG).

 ### Installation